shakes76/PatternAnalysis-2023/recognition/45816967_ADNI_Vision_Transformer/README.md

 ```

 ### Training
-First ensure that the ADNI dataset is downloaded and placed into a directory named data in /PatternAnalysis-2023/recognition/45816967_ADNI_Vision_Transformer, and a models directory is created in the same directory.
+First ensure that the ADNI dataset is downloaded and placed into a directory named "data" in /PatternAnalysis-2023/recognition/45816967_ADNI_Vision_Transformer, and a "models" directory is created in the same directory.
 Then, run the following command to train the model:

 ```
 train.py --img_size 224 --patch_size 16 --num_layers 12 --embed_dim 256 --mlp_dim 256 --num_heads 16 --n_epochs 50 --batch_size 64